About

 Board hearings and other functions are conducted on a statewide basis and the Board maintains offices in Albany and New York City.

-The Board consists of five (5) members, each appointed by the Governor and confirmed by the New York State Senate, at least one (1) of whom must be an attorney.
-The Governor designates one (1) member of the Board to serve as Chairperson.
-The Chair and Deputy Counsel are compensated annually, and the other Board members are paid per diem.
+The Board's members are each nomiated by the Governor and confirmed by the New York State Senate, and at least one (1) Board member must be an attorney.
+The Governor also designates one (1) member of the Board to serve as Chairperson.
+The Chairperson and Deputy Counsel, who is also currently a Board member, are compensated annually, and the other Board members are paid per diem.

 Mission